authelia/doks/content/en/integration/proxies/swag.md

 _**Note:** All paths in this guide are the locations inside the container.
 You will have to either edit the files within the container or adapt the path to the path you have mounted the relevant container path to._

+## Forwarded Header Trust

+It's important to read the [Forwarded Headers] section as part of any proxy configuration.

+To configure trusted proxies for [SWAG] see the [NGINX] section on [Forwarded Header Trust](nginx.md#forwarded-header-trust).
+Adapting this to [SWAG] is beyond the scope of this documentation.

 ## Prerequisite Steps

 These steps must be followed regardless of the choice of [subdomain](#subdomain-steps) or [subpath](#subpath-steps).